Gibson Farmhouse Tour

 The Gibson Farmhouse is a replica of one of the many houses you could buy from Sears, Roebuck & Co.
 All of the pieces and materials you would need to build the house would come on railcars.
 A house this size probably needed about 3 full railcars!
 Oftentimes, neighbors would come together and host building parties to build the houses.

-The Gibson Farmhouse is a replica of the Hillrose and was built in 2000.
+The Gibson Farmhouse, a replica of the Hillrose, was built in 2000 and was made possible through donations by Dale and Carol Sue Gibson.
 The Hillrose would have cost the buyer a total of $3,141.
-It included 9 rooms and a bath.
+It included 9 rooms.
 The first floor included a library, living room, dining room, bedroom, kitchen, washroom, and a pantry.
 The first floor would have also had a shed connected to the back but because the replica needed to include an elevator for accessibility reasons, some alterations in the floorplan were made.
 The second floor included 4 bedrooms and a bathroom.
 The Hillrose would have had a basement that had concrete floors and 7-foot tall ceilings.

 Explore the Gibson Farmhouse and see how farm families would have lived in the 1920s!